Duino Elegies: Publication and reception

-Duino Elegies, which is 859 lines long, was published by Insel-Verlag in Leipzig in 1923.
+Duino Elegies, which are 859 lines long, was published by Insel-Verlag in Leipzig in 1923.
 Prominent critics praised the work and compared its merits to the works of Hölderlin and Goethe.
 During the 1920s, many of the younger generation of poets and writers did not like Duino Elegies because of the poems' obscure symbols and philosophy.
 The poet Albrecht Schaeffer, who is associated with the literary circle of Stefan George, dismissed the poems as "mystical blather" and described their "secular theology" as "impotent gossip".
 Novelist Hermann Hesse describes Rilke as evolving into his best poetry with the Duino Elegies, that "at each stage now and again the miracle occurs, his delicate, hesitant, anxiety-prone person withdraws, and through him resounds the music of the universe; like the basin of a fountain he becomes at once instrument and ear".
 In 1935, critic Hans-Rudolf Müller argued that Rilke could be seen as a mystic and the poems could be treated as mystical literature, whereas more recent critics believe the poems should be seen as a study of mysticism itself.